 This latest study adds to a growing stack of research on the relationship between our belly bugs—known collectively as our gut microbiome—and our brains.

 In fact, experts say there’s evidence that our gut bacteria are in direct communication with our brains.
-And these powerful bacteria can even create and respond to hormones and neurotransmitters.
+As a result, these powerful bugs can even create and respond to hormones and neurotransmitters.

 GABA triggers relaxation and relieves stress

-For example, the Bifidobacterium species in particular produces the amino acid neurotransmitter gamma-aminobutyric acid (GABA).
+For example, the Bifidobacterium, in particular, produces the amino acid neurotransmitter gamma-aminobutyric acid (GABA).
 GABA sends chemical messages through our brains and nervous systems.2,3

 Studies show GABA significantly increases alpha waves and decreases beta wave activity in our brains.
 And the neurotransmitter triggers relaxation and relieves anxiety.4

-Both animal studies, and now a groundbreaking human study, confirm Bifidobacterium longum can help relieve anxiety and depression, too.5,6 And while more study is needed, of course, the good bug’s connection to GABA could be a clue to how the bacteria help fight depression.
+Both animal studies, and now a groundbreaking human study, confirm Bifidobacterium longum can help relieve anxiety and depression, too.5,6 And while more study is needed the good bug’s connection to GABA could be a clue to how the bacteria help fight depression.

-There’s no denying our gut microbiota and our brains are linked.
+Our gut microbiota and our brains are linked.
+There’s no denying it.
 If you sometimes struggle with depression or anxiety why not put that connection to work for you?
 Talk with your doctor about making probiotics a part of your treatment plan.